FAA is laying out steps for air traffic controllers to avoid more close calls - Local News 8

 “Our dedication to continuous improvement demands that we dig deep to identify the underlying factors and address them,” Arel said.
 “With the summer travel season just around the corner, airlines and the traveling public have high expectations.”

+The facility controlling busy air space in the New York region is staffed at 54% of its target level, the FAA says.
+Nationwide, only 90% of air traffic control positions are filled.

+“We are critically staffed in most of our air traffic control facilities,” Richard Santa, president of the National Air Traffic Controllers Association, told CNN.
+“It does impact efficiencies and redundancies and resiliency.”

-On Wednesday, the FAA acknowledged a shortage in its air traffic control ranks and loosened rules around airlines’ takeoff and landing slots at airports in the New York and Washington, DC areas.
+On Wednesday, the FAA acknowledged the shortage and loosened rules around airlines’ takeoff and landing slots at airports in the New York and Washington, DC, areas.
+It said the move is necessary because of “post-pandemic effects on Air Traffic Controller (ATC) staffing” in the New York center.

+The move allows airlines to temporarily suspend using the use-or-lose takeoff and landing positions at JFK, LaGuardia and Newark airports in the New York area, as well as the DC-area Reagan National.

+The FAA’s memo acknowledged that its staffing issue contributed to delays last summer, and said airlines appear to be scheduling more flights for this year.
+Based on the additional flights and staffing shortages, it forecast “overall delays increasing by 45 percent” in the peak summer months.

 The-CNN-Wire